 - Preheat oven to 350F degrees.
 Line muffin tin with 12 cupcake liners.
 Set aside.

-- To make the cupcakes: In a medium bowl, mix together flour, baking powder, baking soda, and salt.
+- To make the cupcakes: In a large bowl, mix the flour, baking powder, baking soda, and salt together until combined.
 Set aside.
-In a large microwave-safe bowl, melt butter in the microwave.
-Stir in sugar - mixture will be gritty.
-Stir in egg whites, yogurt, milk, and vanilla extract until combined.
-Slowly mix dry ingredients into the wet ingredients until no lumps remain.
-Fold in the crushed Oreos.
-Batter will be thick.
+In a medium microwave-safe bowl, melt the butter.
+Whisk in the granulated sugar.
+Mixture will be thick.
+Vigorously whisk in the egg whites, yogurt, milk, and vanilla until combined and uniform in texture.
+Slowly whisk the wet ingredients into the dry ingredients until no lumps remain.
+Gently fold in the Oreos.

 - Divide batter among 12 cupcake liners (or 24 mini) and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
 Bake for 8-9 minutes if making mini cupcakes.
 Allow to cool.

-- To make the frosting: On medium speed, cream butter for 3-4 minutes in a stand mixer with the paddle attachment.
+- To make the frosting: Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy - about 2 minutes.
 This creates a creamy base for the frosting.
-Turn speed to LOW and slowly pour in the dry ingredients.
-Be careful so that the dry ingredients do not blow everywhere.
-Mix until sugar/cocoa are absorbed by the butter.
-Turn up mixer to medium speed and add the vanilla and salt.
-Slowly add the cream and beat for about 2 minutes or until the frosting reaches a desired thickness.
-Add the last 1/2 cup of powdered sugar if needed to increase frosting thickness (I did not need it).
+Turn speed to LOW and slowly add 3 cups of confectioners' sugar, the cocoa powder, and salt.
+Beat until sugar/cocoa are absorbed into the butter, about 2 minutes.
+Turn mixer to medium speed and add the vanilla and cream.
+Once added, turn the mixer to high speed and beat for 1 minute.
+Add the last 1/2 cup of confectioners' sugar if you'd like to increase the frosting's thickness.
 Pipe or spread the frosting onto the cooled cupcakes.
 Top with Oreo crumbles.